 Any enactment referred to herein is a reference to an enactment of British Columbia and regulations thereto as amended, revised, consolidated or replaced from time to time.

 This bylaw shall come into full force and effect upon adoption of same.

-City of Salmon Arm Zoning Amendment Bylaw No. 4346
+This bylaw may be cited as "City of Salmon Arm Zoning Amendment Bylaw No. 4346"